MetaMask/core/docs/reviewing-release-prs.md

 ## 2. Review types of changes

-Now that you have a set of commits to reference, the next step is to begin to classify the changes in those commits so that they can be communicated effectively.
+Now that you have a better sense of the changes, the next step is to begin to classify them so that they can be communicated effectively.

 First, it's important to understand which changes are important to communicate and which are not.
 While some developers might care about every single change made to the code, the people who will end up using the packages in this monorepo — consumers — only care about that part of code they can actually see and work with.
-So here are the changes you will want to consider:
+So here are the changes to consider:

 - Changes to interfaces
 - Changes to behavior